 How SEO Works?

 Keyword research is the foundation of SEO.
 It involves discovering the words and phrases people use to search for content related to your site.
-By targeting the right keywords, you can ensure your content matches user intent and attracts the right audience.
+By targeting the right keywords and search terms, you can ensure your content matches user intent and attracts the right audience.

 Once you have your keywords, the next step is creating high-quality content that provides value.
 Great content solves problems, answers questions, and is optimized for both users and search engines.
 It should be informative, well-structured, and naturally integrate your chosen keywords.